 There is another logic to the whole superhero craze that the Hollywood establishment promotes: that of the passive subject of the polity.
 In those stories the people have no role in moulding their inter-subjective experience to suit their needs and aspirations.
 They are just there to serve as the backdrop of the story, cannon fodder, or the age-old pattern of some damsel in distress.

 The superhero world is one of elitism.
 Only a select few have the means to exercise some degree of control, while a tiny minority pulls the strings.
 The rest lack the means to enact any kind of reform.
 Citizens appear to have no agency, no collective will to take matters into their own hands, form associations based on solidarity, establish parallel economies that circumvent the capitalist oppression, and ultimately self-organise in ways that abolish the control of human by human.

 The superhero fantasy is the manifestation of the power elite’s ambition to impose slavishness from the top.
 To impress upon the average fellow’s mind a sense of powerlessness and desperation.
 It all comes down to turning the citizen into a citizen manqué who basically is little more than a compulsive consumer and the cash cow that the state and demistate exploit with impunity.

-To change the world we must be prepared to challenge the prevailing narratives.
-To deface every idea that finds currency and whose advocates maintain hidden agendas or have clear incentives to impose some form of tyranny.
+To change the world we must be prepared to challenge the prevailing narratives, to deface every idea that finds currency; ideas whose advocates maintain hidden agendas for or have clear incentives to impose some form of tyranny with.